tarastomchuk/tarastomchuk/README.md

 # 👋 Hi there, I’m Taras

-## I’m currently working as iOS Software Engineer at [IntellectSoft](https://www.intellectsoft.net/)
+## I’m currently working as iOS Software Engineer at a Fintech startup.

 ## 😻 I love: